BirdeeHub/nixCats-nvim/README.md

 or you need to import a plugin straight from git that has a non-standard build step and no flake, and need to do a custom definition, [customBuildsOverlay](./overlays/customBuildsOverlay.nix) is the place for it.
 Fair warning, this requires knowledge of nix derivations and should be needed only infrequently.
+It will not be needed more than in any other method of configuring neovim via nix.

 #### Drawbacks: